tomphp/bump-version/README.md

 Usage: versioned-files <COMMAND>

 Commands:
-  bump
+  update
   help    Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help